Special Counsel Commercial

-Bill is the Special Counsel in the Commercial practice of AGS.
+Bill is the Special Counsel of the national Commercial practice of AGS and was Chief Counsel until 30 September 2022.
 He has an extensive background in corporate and government transaction negotiation, with:

 - long-standing expertise in negotiating complex and difficult commercial assignments acting both for and opposite governments and their agencies, and including extensive lead structuring and team management experience